bwplotka/my/web/content/posts/bingo.md

 Ideally, it would be nice for such tooling to be part of Go.
 Hopefully projects like `bingo` and `gobin` will help (a little) to make that happen.
-In fact, I know Paul from [Go London Meetup he co-organizes](https://www.meetup.com/LondonGophers) and we already started discussion about [joining forces](https://github.com/myitcv/gobin/issues/96)  so we may time to try more time-saving improvements!🤗
+In fact, I know Paul from [Go London Meetup he co-organizes](https://www.meetup.com/LondonGophers) and we already started discussion about [joining forces](https://github.com/myitcv/gobin/issues/96)  so we may have time to try more ideas!🤗

 However, until Go has a full answer to this problem, enjoy `bingo` and feel free to help us maintain this project! (: